VividCortex/go-database-sql-tutorial/surprises.md

 Resource Exhaustion
 ===================

-As mentioned throughtout this site, if you don't use `database/sql` as intended, you can certainly cause trouble for yourself, usually by consuming some resources or preventing them from being reused effectively:
+As mentioned throughout this site, if you don't use `database/sql` as intended, you can certainly cause trouble for yourself, usually by consuming some resources or preventing them from being reused effectively: